ChurchCRM/CRM/docs/Development/Readme.md

 Where do I get a Web server?
 ----------------------------
-The free Apache web server will work on Windows, Linux or about any flavor of Unix.
+The free Apache web server will work on Windows, Linux or just about any flavor of Unix.
 A few extra steps may be involved to configure Apache's PHP module.
 Most distributions of Linux are ready for ChurchCRM nearly "out of the box" or at worst with the easy installation of a couple